Code of Conduct

 CODE OF CONDUCT

 The standards in the Code of Conduct are based not only on the laws and regulations in force, but also on the notions of integrity, respect, equity, diversity and ethics.
-The code is available in 22 languages and is posted on the company Intranet site, which also provides links to additional resources.
+Download the Code of Conduct (English) - PDF >

 Global Human Rights Policy